Mice are tiny. That makes it difficult to find them, difficult to see them, and challenging to catch them.

 One of the most important things you can do to ensure a successful capture is to set the trap correctly.
-Many folks simply think that placing the trap on the floor is ok.
-Whilst it is eventually going to catch a mouse, you need to raise the chances of catching a mouse more in your favor.
+Many folks think that placing the trap on the floor is ok.
+While it will eventually catch a mouse, you need to raise the chances of catching a mouse more in your favor.

 - No capture

 - Stolen bait

 Place the mouse trap facing a wall (if it is a snap trap).
 Alternatively, place the trap in a confined space, which allows no space for the mouse to escape.

 All traps should either be in a confined space or right up against the wall to increase your chances of catching a mouse.